 When you are looking at your local grocery store, just look at the puff pastry ingredients.
 Most of them are accidentally vegan which is kind of wild!

->

-> Don’t be afraid of working with puff pastry, it was actually way easier than I originally thought!
+Don’t be afraid of working with puff pastry.
+It was way easier than I originally thought!

->

-> How To Make The Vegan Mushroom Wellington Filling
+How To Make The Vegan Mushroom Wellington Filling

 There are two parts to this recipe.
 First, you make the filling which takes no more than 10 minutes.